LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

         listEmissionDevice.append( (iD, rate2) )
 ```

-We then print out the contents of `listIndoorDevice` and `listEmissionDevice`, respectively, and observe the results of the weighted judgment.
+Finally, we review the results in `listIndoorDevice` and `listEmissionDevice` to see our weighted judgment outcomes.

 ```python
 listIndoorDevice